 What are we to make of this fascinating story, standing apart from the other anecdotes that make up the book?
 There were words to the air “Tralibane Bridge” but Francis, the avid collector with the encyclopedic memory, cannot recall them?
 Surely this means the event happened when he was young.
-Was this “disciple of the black art” a witch laying a curse on him as a young farm boy who spotted her under his favourite bridge?
+This is pure conjecture, but might this “disciple of the black art” have been a witch laying a curse on him as a young farm boy who spotted her under his favourite bridge?
 When terrible tragedy befell his family years later, perhaps he subconsciously felt cursed, expressed as an obsessive memory of the repressed tune.